Photo Credit: ABMI

 Purpose: Compare two approaches for estimating population size for birds, and the implications for how we understand population changes over time.

-Species associated with open habitat and forest edges, like the Song Sparrow, are well detected along roads.
+Species associated with open habitat and forest edges, like the Song Sparrow, are detected well along roads.

 Photo Credit: Tom Murray